sanskrit-coders/sanskrit-coders.github.io/content/content/books/publish/paper-printing.md

   - A4 210 mm x 297 mm 8.3" x 11.7"
   - A5 148 mm x 210 mm 5.8" x 8.3"

-### High Capacity Automated Best Quality Home Press
-- Cost estimates including GST:
-  - Printer (other brands can also be checked):
-    - Epson C879R	₹ 2+ lakh (Including Optional Tray)
-    - Epson AM-C4000 ₹ 5.25+ lakh
-    - Epson AM-C5000 ₹ 5.5+ lakh
-    - Epson AM-C6000 ₹ 6.5+ lakh
-    - Epson WF-C21000	₹ 12.5+ lakh
-  - Finisher Epson Saddle Unit-P1	₹ 5.25+ lakh
-- Printer Features:
-  - Document+Photo or Document or Photo Printer
-  - High GSM paper input 300+ GSM
-  - High ADF input & output capacity 100 sheets
-  - High Multi-purpose or Rear tray input capacity 100 sheets
-  - Supports Finishers: Saddle Unit, Staple Unit, Booklet Finisher etc.
-  - Supports Papers: Gloss Photo, Matt Photo, Gloss Digital, Matt, Digital, Gloss Offset (SBS), Matt Offset (SBS), Uncoated Thick etc.
-  - Borderless printing on custom size cover sheets
-  - High A3 Duplex Black and Color Same Speed 35 ipm
-  - Atleast A1 or A2 or A3+ width
-  - Atleast A1 or A2 or A3+ length
-  - RAM 8 GB
-  - SSD or HDD 320 GB
-  - WiFi 5.0 Hz, USB 3.0, WiFi Direct, Web, Ethernet etc. connectivities
-  - Duplex Printing A1 or A2 or A3+
-  - Duplex Auto Scanning using ADF single paas A1 or A2 or A3+
-  - Huge paper input capacity 2,500 A1 or A2 or A3+ or A3 sheets
-  - Huge paper output capacity 500 A1 or A2 or A3+ sheets
-  - Large & water proof pigment (not dye) ink packet input
-  - Multiple front cassette paper trays - 4 A1 or A2 or A3+ (500 sheets each)
-  - High pages warranty: 30 lakh for 1 year
-  - High Recommended Monthly Duty Cycle
-  - Color or Monochrome Inkjet
-  - Print, Scan, Copy and Fax
-  - Auto Document Feeder (ADF) - 150 A1 or A2 or A3+ sheets
-  - Digital cut sheet fed Ink Tank Printer
-  - Big latest touchscreen color display
-  - Memory Card Slot
-  - Flash drive support
-  - High Resolution
-  - Latest release, model and available
-  - Xerox or Canon or Epson
-  - Long Document Scanning
-  - Print does not fade away after few years Print Permanence 100 years